Tuesday, March 28, 2023

 List of centuries by Rohit Sharma in T20I cricket

 Ironically, the ideal limited-overs batsman, tailor-made for ODI cricket with his batting nuance, Rohit Sharma was first given the international spotlight during the Indian cricket team’s 2007 T20 World Cup campaign in South Africa.
-Though the team had multiple match-winners led by a young MS Dhoni, Sharma’s strokeplay had caught the attention of many.
+Though the team had multiple match-winners led by a young MS Dhoni, Sharma’s strokeplay caught many’s attention.

 He has four tons in the shortest format, the most by any batsman.
 Rohit Sharma’s last T20I century came on November 6, 2018, against West Indies at the Bharat Ratna Shri Atal Bihari Vajpayee Ekana Cricket Stadium in Lucknow.